cahna/luminary/README.md

 A visual debugging toolbar for Lapis websites written in Moonscript.

-Inspired by CakePHP's debugkit, Django's debug toolbar, and others.
+Inspired by Django's debug toolbar, CakePHP's debugkit, and others.

-This project is meant to extend @leafo's work developing [Lapis](https://github.com/leafo/lapis) and [Lapis-console](https://github.com/leafo/lapis-console), to make Lapis/Moonscript/OpenResty a more desireable and inviting environment for developers, and to help in debugging Lapis applications.

 ### Goals ###